vanus-labs/vanus-connect/connectors/sink-feishu/README.md

 ### Supported Feishu Service

-- Bot: pushing a message to Group Chat (text)
+- Bot: pushing a message to Group Chat with message of text, post, share_chat, image, and interactive.

 ## Quick Start

-in this section, we show how to use Feishu Sink push a message to your group chat.
+in this section, we show how to use Feishu Sink push a text message to your group chat.

 ### Add a bot to your group chat